awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 #### ElasticIpStatus<a name="asff-resourcedetails-awsredshiftcluster-elasticipstatus"></a>

-The `ElasticIpStatus` object contains information about the status of the elastic IP \(EIP\) address\.
+The `ElasticIpStatus` object contains information about the status of the Elastic IP \(EIP\) address\.

 `ElasticIpStatus` can have the following attributes\.

 **`ElasticIp`**
 Optional
-The elastic IP address for the cluster\.
+The Elastic IP address for the cluster\.
 **Type:** String

 **`Status`**
 Optional
-The status of the elastic IP address\.
+The status of the Elastic IP address\.
 **Type:** String

 #### Endpoint<a name="asff-resourcedetails-awsredshiftcluster-endpoint"></a>